LRydin/KramersMoyal/docs/source/1dprocess.rst

   :align: center
   :alt: Drift and diffusion terms of an Ornstein---Uhlenbeck process

-Notice here that to obtain the Kramers---Moyal coefficients you need to multiply :code:`kmc` by the timestep :code:`delta_t`.
+Notice here that to obtain the Kramers---Moyal coefficients you need to divide :code:`kmc` by the timestep :code:`delta_t`.
 This normalisation stems from the Taylor-like approximation, i.e., the Kramers---Moyal expansion (:math:`\delta t \to 0`).